TelesCoop/solweig-gpu/README.md

 # solweig-lyon

-Thermal comfort analysis for the Lyon metropolis using [SOLWEIG-GPU](../SOLWEIG-GPU).
+Thermal comfort analysis for the Lyon metropolis using [SOLWEIG-GPU](https://github.com/nvnsudharsan/SOLWEIG-GPU).

 Prepares local French open data inputs (GrandLyon LiDAR, BD TOPO, GrandLyon WFS) and runs three climate scenarios (2020 / 2060 / 2090) for July 14.

 ## Setup

+Install [uv](https://docs.astral.sh/uv/getting-started/installation/) if you don't have it, then:

 ```bash
 uv sync
 ```

-This installs all dependencies and `solweig-gpu` as an editable local package from `../SOLWEIG-GPU`.
+This installs all dependencies including `solweig-gpu` directly from the latest commit on the [main branch](https://github.com/nvnsudharsan/SOLWEIG-GPU).

 ## Data